abdelrahmanHamdyG/Absence-Mentor/README.md

 # Absence Mentor

-Absence Mentor is an Android app designed to simplify the attendance-taking process for mentors in a classroom setting.
+Absence Mentor is an Android app using koltin designed to facilitate the attendance-taking process for mentors in a classroom setting.
 With this app, mentors can efficiently manage attendance, add students to different classes, track attendance history, and take attendance for specific classes.

 ## Features